 a.
 Undergraduate Students - 15 students (six seniors, five juniors, and four sophomores) selected on an annual basis.
 Each year the Director of Community Values will coordinate an application/selection process.
 A committee consisting of the Student Assembly Vice President, (16) the Director or designee, a faculty member (preferably one who has served as a member of the Student Conduct Council), two students who have served on the Student Conduct Council, and two Undergraduate Council members will select Student Conduct Council nominees.
 (17) Any student currently on disciplinary or honor probation or who previously has been suspended or dismissed from the College for non-academic reasons is ineligible for membership on the Council.
 Students must have and maintain a cumulative overall William & Mary GPA of at least 2.5.
 Undergraduate students may not serve concurrently on Honor Council and Student Conduct Council.

 In the event that there are not enough qualified candidates to fill the traditional mix of classes as outlined above, the selections committee will choose the most qualified candidates to fill the vacancies.
 Each class will contain at least four members and no more than six members.

 b.
 Graduate Students - 15 students (three from each of the five graduate schools) selected on an annual basis by a process determined by each of the graduate student governing bodies.

 c.
-Faculty - Eight full-time members of the faculty appointed on an annual basis by the Provost of the College.
+Faculty - Eight full-time members of the faculty appointed on an annual basis by the Provost of the university.
 At least one faculty member will be appointed from each of the five graduate schools.

 d.
 Administrative Staff - Four members of the administrative staff appointed on an annual basis by the Vice President for Student Affairs.